AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 The analysis of a population in a workflow requires the population to still be present in the transition.
 If the workflow is launched, the result concerning the population might be purged from the transition.
 To run an analysis, you can either:

 * Detach the transition from its destination activity and start the workflow to make it active.
-Once the transition starts to flash, launch the wizard in the usual way.
+Once the transition starts to flash, launch the assistant in the usual way.

   ![](assets/s_ncs_user_report_wizard_018.png)